Steckerlfisch

 Steckerlfisch ("steckerl" means "small stick" or "pole" in the Bavarian dialect) is a fish grilled on a stick in the traditional way of a fisherman or camper.
 It is considered a speciality of Austria, Bavaria, and Franconia.
-The dish is commonly served in beer garden and on folk festivals and is unrelated to the dried stockfish.
+The dish is commonly served in beer gardens and on folk festivals and is unrelated to the dried stockfish.

 Traditionally, steckerlfisch is prepared from local fish like coregonus or whitefish like common bream, but nowadays trout, char or mackerel are also used.